Great Midwest Athletic Conference: History

-The most recent changes to the conference membership were announced in 2021.
-On February 11, Ohio Valley announced that it would return to NAIA and join the River States Conference that July, and on April 29, Northwood University announced that they would also join the G-MAC from the GLIAC for the 2022-23 school year.
+On February 11, 2021, Ohio Valley announced that it would return to NAIA and join the River States Conference that July, and on April 29, Northwood University announced that it would also join the G-MAC from the GLIAC for the 2022–23 school year.

 The G-MAC would gain a member later in 2021; on August 18, the conference and Thomas More University announced that the school, currently a member of the NAIA Mid-South Conference, would become a provisional G-MAC member in 2022.
 With G-MAC acceptance in hand, Thomas More applied to rejoin the NCAA and was officially accepted as a provisional D-II member on July 14, 2022.
-The school accordingly became a provisional G-MAC member, but continues to compete in the NAIA and in the Mid-South until July 2023.
+The school accordingly became a provisional G-MAC member, but continued to compete in the NAIA and in the Mid-South until July 2023.

 Also for the 2021–22 season, G-MAC announced a partnership with Conference Carolinas to create a men's and women's bowling championship (even though men's bowling is not considered a varsity sport by the NCAA).
 Each conference will organize its regular season independently but the postseason will be called Conference Carolinas/Great Midwest Athletic Conference Men's and Women's Bowling Championships.

+The most recently added sport is stunt, a women-only cheerleading discipline that emphasizes the acrobatic and technical aspects of cheerleading.
+It was added as an officially sanctioned sport for the 2022–23 school year, a year before it was added to the NCAA Emerging Sports for Women program in August 2023.
+The first season of conference competition featured four full G-MAC members and one affiliate.